Distribution settings reference - Amazon CloudFront

 Logging

 Whether you want CloudFront to log information about each request for an object and store the log files in an Amazon S3 bucket.
 You can enable or disable logging at any time.
 There is no extra charge if you enable logging, but you accrue the usual Amazon S3 charges for storing and accessing the files in an Amazon S3 bucket.
 You can delete the logs at any time.
-For more information about CloudFront access logs, see Configuring and using standard logs (access logs).
+For more information about CloudFront access logs, see Configure and use standard logs (access logs).

 Bucket for logs